 In 2016, Cheryl became hearing impaired with hearing loss, tinnitus and debilitating hyperacusis which led her to research multi cultural and spiritually connected ways in which she could Self Heal.
 This has informed her new show at Oystermouth Radio Woman Needs a Temple: Conversations about the Human Spirit and Well Being, as well as her new album of the same title, recorded in her Meditation Studio.

-2020 sees her launching a series of exciting new projects that all promise to be as breath taking, authentic and life changing as her existing body of work.
-If you would like to work with Cheryl, why not get in touch.
+2020 sees her launching a series of very exciting new projects.
+Expect to be inspired.
+If you would like to work with Cheryl, feel free to get in touch.